 Introduction

-Visual regression testing, a process to validate user interfaces, is a critical aspect of the DevOps and CI/CD pipelines.
-UI often determines the drop-off rate of an application and is directly concerned with customer experience.
-A misbehaving front end is detrimental to a tech brand and must be avoided like the plague.
+Visual regression testing, which validates user interfaces, plays a critical role in DevOps and CI/CD pipelines.
+The UI often impacts an application’s drop-off rate and directly affects customer experience.
+A malfunctioning front end harms a tech brand’s reputation and must be avoided at all costs.

 What is Visual Testing?